Gravecat/invictus/src/readme.md

 * **entity** - The entity source folder contains the Entity class, which defines all objects that inhabit the game world -- monsters, items, chests, and so on.
 Entity has multiple derived classes, which represent more specialized forms.

-* **factory** - The factory source folder is where the static game data resides -- it contains factory classes, which generate preset classes for tiles, items, monsters, etc.

 * **terminal** - The terminal source folder contains all middleware code dealing with NCurses/PDCurses, and anything Curses or terminal-related.